brumi1024/homelab/README.md

 To support HA, the setup can be further expanded to at least three server nodes and multiple client nodes hosted on a Proxmox cluster, spanning multiple physical machines.

-## Features

-- [x] Golden image creation with Packer
-- [x] Declarative configuration of Proxmox VMs and Vault with Terraform
-- [x] Automated post-provisioning with Ansible
-- [x] Nomad container scheduling and orchestration
-- [x] Consul service discovery
-- [x] Secure node communication via mTLS
-- [x] Personal Certificate Authority hosted on Vault
-- [x] Secrets management, retrieval and rotation with Vault
-- [x] Automated certificate management with Vault and consul-template
-- [x] Let's Encrypt certificates on Traefik reverse proxy

-## Getting Started

-See the [documentation](https://kencx.github.io/homelab/getting_started) for more information on the concrete steps to configure and provision the cluster.

 ## Folder Structure